 Once the Trust Deed is registered as Protected, creditors can no longer take any formal action against an individual for recovery of their debts.
 This requires a proposal to be put forward to creditors for consideration and acceptance.
 A Trust Deed proposal would usually include an affordable contribution from income, (calculated using the industry standard CFT regulations), for the duration of the Trust Deed.
 A Trust Deed usually lasts for a period of 4 years.

 All matters regarding the administration of the individuals Trust Deed are fully discussed prior to the individual granting the Deed.
+A free no obligation consultation can be arranged to assess the specific course of action required to give the individual that much needed relief from the anxieties of debt.

 Sequestration is the term used in Scotland for Bankruptcy.